Fahad-Qazi/Analysis-of-Online-Courses/README.md

 # Analysis-of-Online-Courses
 The Analysis of Online Courses project explores various categories like Data Science, Computer Science, and Health, analyzing factors such as top skills, course languages, views, and the impact of subtitles.
+It uses data visualization to identify trends in course popularity, while also examining if subtitles increase views.
+The project helps identify key factors influencing course success and offers valuable insights for course creators and learners.